doublemul/ADER/README.md

 show that ADER outperforms state-of-the-art baselines.
 Furthermore, we also find ADER overcomes the model trained by the entire dataset to some extent, which demonstrates its advantages in removing long-term user data.*
 ## Requirements
+- Python 3.7
+- TensorFlow 2.1.0
-Python 3.7, TensorFlow 2.1.0, and other common packages listed in `requirements.txt` or `requirements.yaml`
+- Other common packages listed in `requirements.txt` or `requirements.yaml`
-Install required environment: `conda create env -f requirement.yaml`
+- Install required environment: `conda create env -f requirement.yaml`
-Activate required environment: `conda activate ader`
+- Activate required environment: `conda activate ader`

 ## Dataset and Pre-processing
 ### Dataset